JAMstack vs traditional monolithic workflow

 In this article, we will be diving into the JAMstack workflow with a side-by-side comparison of the traditional, monolithic workflow.
 We will also understand that JAMstack and SPA(single page application) are not the same.

 prebuilt markup to you in the introductory article.
 It is a very powerful concept and promises lots to perform.
 We will see how the pre-building is going to help us achieve an important pillar or user experience, i.e.,

 Just like myself, many of the mobile users are impatient.
-They do not like to wait longer for a page load, hate initial white screen or a loading indicator for long.
-Depending on the economy, place of living and earning, the types of mobile and the computation power differ.
+They do not like to wait longer for a page load, hate an initial white screen, or a loading indicator for long.
+Depending on the economy, place of living, and earning, the types of mobile and the computation power differ.

-There are still many users out there with single core mobile devices.
-There are users with high end mobiles with great hardware support.
-However speed is one of the common needs for both the user classes.
+There are still many users out there with single-core mobile devices.
+There are users with high-end mobiles with great hardware support.
+However, speed is one of the common needs of both user classes.
 Do you know what?
-The users with high end mobile devices are more impatient than others, as they are used to the
+The users with high-end mobile devices are more impatient than others, as they are used to the

 fast environment so much.